-We all ready to move to the dining room. finally moving away from the kitchen that looks like a bomb hit it.
-As we approach the table, my heart sinks a bit as I never put out the hand crafted and well thought out place cards that ensured those best connections and power-conversations ensued.
+We are ready to move to the dining room. finally moving away from the kitchen that looks like a bomb hit it.
+As we approach the table, my heart sinks a bit as I never put out the handcrafted and well thought out place cards that ensured those best connections and power-conversations ensued.
 I placate myself by thinking “oh well, everyone has gotten to know each other quite well standing around in my dirty kitchen anyway”.

 We pass the serving plates and begin to eat when I hear a timer going off.
 It is my dessert.
 I jump up and run to the oven in mid-conversation and have to apologize for being distracted.
 “Geez, you would think I never had a dinner party before!”